New Year’s Day

 How To Play

-With only three distinct digits to work with this year, we will need every trick in the book to create variety in our numbers.
+With only small numbers to work with this year, we will need every trick in the book to create variety in our numbers.
 Experiment with decimals, double-digit numbers, and factorials of all sorts.
 Remember that dividing (or using a negative exponent) creates the reciprocal of a fraction, which can flip the denominator up where it may be more helpful.

 Use the comments section below to share the numbers you find, but don’t spoil the game by telling us how you made them.
-You may give relatively cryptic hints, but be warned: Many teachers use this puzzle as a classroom assignment, and there will always be students looking for people to do their homework for them.
+You may give relatively cryptic hints, especially for the more difficult numbers, but be warned: Many teachers use this puzzle as a classroom assignment, and there will always be students looking for people to do their homework for them.

 - Do not post your solutions.
 I will delete them.